 What Does This Mean For Disney World Guests?

-Disney is not currently asking Guests who are visiting Walt Disney World to provide documentation that they have received the COVID-19 vaccine.
-This makes sense at this time since many states are just beginning to offer vaccines to the general public, rather than only to those who are in high-risk demographics or work in high-risk industries.
+Disney is not asking Guests visiting Walt Disney World to provide documentation that they have received the COVID-19 vaccine.
+It makes sense at this time since many states are just beginning to offer vaccines to the general public rather than only those in high-risk demographics or working in high-risk industries.

-Furthermore, Guests are also not required to provide proof of a negative COVID-19 test before entering any Disney World theme park — or even the state of Florida.
-As a matter of fact, only one U.S. state, Hawaii, is requiring visitors to provide negative COVID-19 test results prior to entry.
-This is, in part, because it would be difficult to obtain test results from those driving across borders in the contiguous United States.
+Furthermore, Guests are not required to provide proof of a negative COVID-19 test before entering any Disney World theme park — or even the state of Florida.
+Only one U.S. state, Hawaii, requires visitors to provide negative COVID-19 test results before entry.
+It is because it would be challenging to obtain test results from those driving across borders in the contiguous United States.

 It is worth noting, however, that The Walt Disney Company has instated multiple health and safety measures at all of its theme park properties.
-Guests’ temperatures are taken before entry, face masks are required for Guests age 2 and over, social distancing is enforced, and all Parks are currently operating at limited capacity during their phased reopening process.
+Guests’ temperatures are taken before entry, face masks are required for Guests aged two and over, social distancing is enforced, and all Parks are currently operating at limited capacity during their phased reopening process.

-For example, Florida does not currently have a mask mandate, but Disney Springs and all of Disney World’s theme parks — Magic Kingdom, EPCOT, Disney’s Animal Kingdom, and Disney’s Hollywood Studios — still require masks.
-Although Disney World does not currently require Guests to present vaccine passports, they could, in theory, implement this restriction regardless of Florida’s state policies.
+For example, Florida does not currently have a mask mandate.
+Still, Disney Springs and all of Disney World’s theme parks — Magic Kingdom, EPCOT, Disney’s Animal Kingdom, and Disney’s Hollywood Studios — still require masks.
+Although Disney World does not require Guests to present vaccine passports, they could, in theory, implement this restriction regardless of Florida’s state policies.

-Another thing to note for international travelers is that many nations, including both Canada and the United Kingdom, still have their own travel restrictions at this time.
-For example, in the U.K., if you are a visitor and have been in or traveled through any of the 35 countries that are listed here in the previous 10 days, you will be refused entry.
+Another thing to note for international travelers is that many nations, including Canada and the United Kingdom, still have travel restrictions now.
+For example, in the U.K., if you are a visitor and have been in or traveled through any of the 35 countries listed here in the previous ten days, you will be refused entry.
 The list does not include the United States.

 Canada also has strict rules and regulations.
-People who travel by air, regardless of citizenship, will need to follow testing and quarantine requirements to keep Canadians safe, particularly given the new COVID-19 variants in Canada and around the world.
+Regardless of citizenship, people who travel by air will need to follow testing and quarantine requirements to keep Canadians safe, particularly given the new COVID-19 variants in Canada and worldwide.